 14.2 Benefits to the exporters: The subsuming of major Central and State taxes in GST, complete and comprehensive setoff of input goods and services and phasing out of Central Sales Tax (CST) would reduce the cost of locally manufactured goods and services.
 This will increase the competitiveness of Indian goods and services in the international market and give boost to Indian exports.
 The uniformity in tax rates and procedures across the country will also go a long way in reducing the compliance cost.

 14.3 Benefits to small traders and entrepreneurs: GST has increased the threshold for GST registration for small businesses.
-Those units having aggregate annual turnover more than ₹ 20 lakhs (10 lakhs in case of North Eastern States) have be registered under GST.
+Those units having aggregate annua l turnover more than Rs 20 lakhs (Rs.
+10 lakhs in certain cases) in case of supplier of services and Rs.
+40 lakhs (Rs.
+20 lakhs in certain cases) in case of supplier of goods have be registered under GST.
 Unlike multiple registrations under different tax regimes earlier, a single registration is needed under GST in one State.
-An additional benefit under Composition scheme has also been provided for businesses with aggregate annual turnover upto ₹ 75 lakhs.
+An additional benefit under Composition scheme has also been provided for businesses with aggregate annual turnover up to Rs 1.5 crore (Rs.
+75 lakhs in certain cases) in case of supplier of goods and restaurant services and Rs.
+50 lakhs in case of supplier of services.
 With the creation of a seamless national market across the country, small enterprises will have an opportunity to expand their national footprint with minimal investment.

 14.5 Benefits for common consumers: With the introduction of GST, the cascading effects of CENVAT, State VAT and service tax will be more comprehensively removed with a continuous chain of set-off from the producer’s point to the retailer’s point than what was possible under the prevailing CENVAT and VAT regime.
 Certain major Central and State taxes will also be subsumed in GST and CST will be phased out.
 Other things remaining the same, the burden of tax on goods would, in general, fall under GST and that would benefit the consumers.